Dinner Recipes

 Can I Use Frozen Ground Beef for This Recipe?

-Yes, but be sure to thaw it completely before cooking.
-Thaw frozen ground beef overnight in the fridge or quickly in a sealed bag submerged in cold water.
-This ensures even cooking and prevents excess moisture in the crockpot.
+Yes—thaw it completely before cooking.
+Thaw overnight in the fridge, or quickly in a sealed bag submerged in cold water.
+Pat dry, then brown well before adding to the crockpot to avoid excess moisture and ensure great flavor.

 Can I Make This Recipe Dairy-Free?